numinit/CTF/CSAW-2015/memeshop.md

 To figure out where to point into the heap, we can look at the process's maps after spraying doge, estimate how much the heap will expand, and evenly distribute arguments to `system` over the estimated new part of the heap.
 Since we're making reasonably large allocations and limiting our search space to the *new* part of the heap, there is a high chance that one of our `system` calls will end up in the middle of one of our sleds of spaces either allocated by Ruby or by `mememachine.so`.

+Attacking malloc is interesting, because you essentially have to take a good guess to where your blocks will end up on the heap.
+If you can control how big your blocks are (or allocate lots of them), your guess will usually end up being right.

 ```
 >>> Initial maps
 Heap size:  000000000068b000